-· A tax shelter item (other than a corporate tax shelter item) if (a) there was substantial authority for the treatment at the time the return was filed or on the last day of the tax year to which the return relates and (b) you reasonably believed that the tax treatment of the item was more likely than not the proper tax treatment.
+• A tax shelter item (other than a corporate tax shelter item) if (a) there was substantial authority for the treatment at the time the return was filed or on the last day of the tax year to which the return relates, and (b) you reasonably believed that the tax treatment of the item was more likely than not the proper tax treatment.

 Note.
-For corporate tax shelter transactions occurring after December 8, 1994, the only exception to the substantial understatement portion of the accuracy-related penalty is the reasonable cause exception.
-See Regulations section 1.6664-4(e).
+For corporate tax shelter transactions, the only exception to the substantial understatement portion of the accuracy-related penalty is the reasonable cause exception.
+For more details, see section 1.6664-4(e).

 Tax shelter items.
-A tax shelter, for purposes of the substantial understatement portion of the accuracy-related penalty, is a partnership or other entity, plan, or arrangement, whose principal purpose is to avoid or evade Federal income tax.
+A tax shelter, for purposes of the substantial understatement portion of the accuracyrelated penalty, is a partnership or other entity, plan, or arrangement, whose principal purpose is to avoid or evade Federal income tax.
 For transactions after August 5, 1997, a tax shelter is a partnership or other entity, plan, or arrangement, with a significant purpose to avoid or evade Federal income tax.